-V. Conclusion
+V. CONCLUSION

 In this paper, we propose an inductor design procedure using low permeability magnetic materials.
-The design procedure is based on the use of Steinmetz parameters.
+The design procedure is based on the use of Steinmetz parameters and low-permeability ungapped cores.
 With this procedure, different magnetic materials are compared fairly and fast, and both the quality factor $Q_L$ and the size of a magnetic-core inductor can be predicted before the final design.
 We also compare a magnetic-core inductor design to a coreless inductor design in our design procedure.
 Some problems, such as optimization of magnetic-core inductors, are also investigated in this paper.
-The procedure and methods proposed in this paper can help to design a magnetic-core inductor with low-permeability rf core materials.
+The procedure and methods proposed in this paper can help to design magnetic-core inductors with low-permeability rf core materials.